wpmjones/apibot/Rules/code_of_conduct.md

 This does not apply to community tools such as Discord bots, websites, applications etc that retrieve/use data through the methods provided officially by Supercell or Discord.

-<ins>Discussion or use of third party tools that violate Supercell/Discord ToS is not permitted here.
+<ins>Discussion or use of third party tools that violate Supercell/Discord ToS is not permitted here.</ins>
-feel free to pick apart/amend</ins>

 ---